wjf0214/awesome-stars-wjf0214/README.md

 ## Python

-*   [HisMax/RedInk](https://github.com/HisMax/RedInk) - 红墨 - 基于🍌Nano Banana Pro🍌 的一站式小红书图文生成器 《一句话一张图片生成小红书图文》 Red Ink - A one-stop Xiaohongshu image-and-text generator based on the 🍌Nano Banana Pro🍌, "One Sentence, One Image: Generate Xiaohongshu Text and Images."
+*   [HisMax/RedInk](https://github.com/HisMax/RedInk) - Red Ink - A one-stop Xiaohongshu image-and-text generator based on the 🍌Nano Banana Pro🍌, "One Sentence, One Image: Generate Xiaohongshu Text and Images."

 *   [PaddlePaddle/PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) - Turn any PDF or image document into structured data for your AI.
 A powerful, lightweight OCR toolkit that bridges the gap between images/PDFs and LLMs.
 Supports 100+ languages.